Luc1412/TesflightDiscordHook/README.md

 `available_message`: The message to post when spots are available.
 You can include mentions to receive notifications\
 `full_message`: The message to post when the beta is full again.

+## Docker
+You can also run this script in a Docker container.
+To do so, follow these steps:
+1. Install Docker
+2. Clone this repository
+3. Adjust the config in `config.json`.
+Alternatively, you can also mount a config file into the container.
+4. Run `docker build -t TestflightChecker .` to build the image